rkishore/rkishore.github.io/index.md

 Hello and welcome to my blog.
-Basically trying to capture my thoughts and learnings from fastai courses and more.
-Deep learning rocks!
+The focus here is primarily on the applications of deep learning and neural nets.